zancas/hacking/README.rst

 ------------
 - The check must already have community support.
 We do not want to dictate style, only enforce it.
-- The canonical source of the OpenStack Style Guidelines is :ref:`StyleGuide`, and hacking just enforces them; so when adding a new check, it must be in ``HACKING.rst``
+- The canonical source of the OpenStack Style Guidelines is `StyleGuide`_ and hacking just enforces them; so when adding a new check, it must be in ``HACKING.rst``
 - False negatives are ok, but false positives are not